Customers for Life

 Providing meal services and social support from Sussex Inlet to North Durras just south of Wollongong is no mean feat.
 Add to this home visits and social group outings, running a volunteer program, it is no wonder the resources are stretched at any given time necessitating multi-skilling.

-- Cause: Meal delivery and provides social services to frail aged people, younger people with a disability and their carers
+- Cause: Meal delivery and Social Services to frail aged people, younger people with a disability and their carers

 “Calxa is even easier to use than MoneyManager and our client finds the reports perfect for their needs,” said Kerry.
 “Everyone there is happy and I particularly love the product.
 Anyone in my line of work should consider Calxa; you can produce budgets in a fraction of the time of spreadsheets, and the reports you can create are so professional looking and easy to understand.”